mikablachut/Cinema-Room-REST-Service/README.md

 ### Cinema Statistic Endpoint

-Endpoint handle POST requests with URL parameters.
-If the URL parameters contain a password key with a super_secret value, the program will return the movie theatre statistics.
-If the parameters don't contain a password key or a wrong value has been passed, the program will respond with a 401 status code.
+Endpoint handles POST requests with URL parameters.
+If the URL parameters contain a password with a 'super_secret' value, the program will return the movie theatre statistics.
+If the parameters don't contain a password or a wrong value has been entered, the program will respond with a 401 status code.

 POST method